Ellen Barrett-Becker, Ph.D., LP

 Ellen Barrett-Becker is a fully licensed clinical psychologist who works with children, adolescents, adults, and families.

-Dr. Barrett-Becker has specialized training in treatments focused on parenting and attachment, cognitive-behavioral treatments, mindfulness-based treatments, dialectical behavior therapy for adolescents and adults, motivational interviewing, and treatments for trauma and loss.
+Dr. Barrett-Becker is currently exclusively available for tele-therapy services and has specialized training in treatments focused on parenting and attachment, cognitive-behavioral treatments, mindfulness-based treatments, dialectical behavior therapy for adolescents and adults, motivational interviewing, and treatments for trauma and loss.

 Dr. Barrett-Becker is interested in utilizing evidence-based methods in a warm and accepting environment to facilitate therapeutic change.